 - It became 52% more cost-effective than classroom training at 3,000 learners

-In fact, PwC concluded that VR training is cost-effective when organizations have a large number of learners and work to scale VR training throughout their organization properly.
+In fact, PwC concluded that VR training is cost-effective when organizations have a large number of learners and work to properly scale VR training throughout their organization.
 With that said, there are avenues that organizations can take to reduce costs in the short- and long-term, and ultimately, we see that cost-effective VR training goes hand-in-hand with scaling.

 1. Reduce short-term costs by using Cardboard VR Headsets

 These headsets cost between $7.00 and $12.00 per set, can be fully branded, and used with your employees’ smartphone.
 Compare that with traditional VR headsets costing $500 – $1,200.

 The downside is that they offer low-resolution optics, limited capability in terms of movement, and don’t come with controllers.
 Still, organizations could turn to them as a means to reduce initial costs.